-There are four types of instruments available:
+There are five types of instruments available:

 - PULSE.
 This instrument type produces quadrangular waves, and is used in pulse channels 1 and 2. - WAVE.
 This instrument type produces custom waveforms, and is used in the wave channel.
-(These waveforms can be edited in the frame screen.) - KIT.
+(These waveforms can be edited in the frame screen.)

+- KIT.
 This instrument type plays sampled kits, stored in ROM.
 (The samples are stored in 4 bits, 11.468 kHz.)
 This instrument is used in the wave channel. - NOISE.
-This instrument type produces different kinds of pitched noise, and is used in the noise channel.
+This instrument type produces different kinds of pitched noise, and is used in the noise channel. - SPEECH.
+This instrument is locked to instrument number 20, and is used for programming speech.
+For learning how to generate speech, please look up chapter 4.